2004–05 All-Ireland Senior Club Football Championship

 The 2004–05 All-Ireland Senior Club Football Championship was the 35th staging of the All-Ireland Senior Club Football Championship since its establishment by the Gaelic Athletic Association in 1970-71.
-The championship began on 23 October 2004 and ended on 17 March 2004.
+The competition began on 23 October 2004 and ended on 17 March 2004.

-Caltra were the defending champions, however, they failed to qualify after being beaten by Salthill-Knocknacarra in the quarter-final of the 2004 Galway County Championship.
+The defending champion was Caltra; however, the club did not qualify after being beaten by Salthill–Knocknacarra in the quarter-final of the 2004 Galway County Championship.

-On 17 March 2005, Ballina Stephenites won the championship following a 1-12 to 2-08 defeat of Portlaoise in the All-Ireland final at Croke Park.
-It remains their only championship title.
+On 17 March 2005, Ballina Stephenites won the competition following a 1–12 to 2–8 defeat of Portlaoise in the All-Ireland final at Croke Park.
+It remains the club's only title.

-Oisín McConville of Crossmaglen Rangers was the championship's top scorer with 3-20.
+Oisín McConville of Crossmaglen Rangers was the competition's top scorer with 3-20.